 A medium-sized fraternity will spend hundreds of thousands of dollars on a consultant program.
 What do the students get out of it?
 Some members get helpful resources and a few more see consultants once or twice a year.
 Chapters still hide plenty from those staff, and the roles rarely lend themselves to what most students study.
 Any serious issue with a chapter is typically elevated to staff above the consultant level.

 What Could We Do Instead?

-There are some things which cannot be accomplished via technology.
+Some things cannot be accomplished via technology.
 Fraternity expansion, for example, is difficult to conduct without staff visiting a college campus.
-That’s assuming fraternity leaders still daydream about the rapid growth of the early 2000’s.
+That's assuming fraternity leaders still daydream about the rapid growth of the early 2000s.

 Rather than hiring a team of 3-12 consultants, a Fraternity could hire a few traveling educators to provide relevant workshops across the country.
 It could grow its communication team, and pool resources built at local levels.
 A fraternity could provide an infrastructure for leaders to share and learn.
 We worry that they may focus on t-shirt designs or something trivial.
 Who cares?
 New processes take time to take hold.

 The amount of information a consultant is expected to relay to chapter leaders is ridiculous.
 That's due in part to the expansive checklists each chapter is required to complete.
 Let us reinvest into regional positions and our volunteers.
 Most fraternity consultants will stick around for 1-3 years.
 Chapter officers will be in a position for 1-2 years.
 It makes the most practical sense to invest in training longer-term alumni officers.